bbbutterwell/books/_notes/_editing.md

 Tomorrow is now today though, and Olivia's not in her room, __so maybe it wasn't__.

 ---

+Chp 1:

+ot really.
+That's when a lot of things for me changed.
+The same number of minutes happened in that year as any other year, except maybe leap years, but a lot more story happened.
+That's how it feels, **so**.

+---

 ##### **[invidious](https://www.royalroad.com/profile/154472)** on [12 - Crossroads](https://www.royalroad.com/fiction/chapter/901505)[5 hours ago](https://www.royalroad.com/fiction/chapter/901505?comment=6279651#comment-6279651)